-Plaque unveiled on the 70th anniversary of the bombing of Darwin and the sinking of the USS Peary commemorates the sacrifice made by US naval personnel in the defence of Darwin.
+A plaque unveiled on the 70th anniversary of the bombing of Darwin and the sinking of the USS Peary commemorates the sacrifice made by United States of America naval personnel in the defence of Darwin.
 The plaque is a commemoration and a testament to the enduring friendship between the people of Darwin and the people of the United States.
 The plaque is situated near the wreck of the USS Peary.

 |Address:||Wreck of USS Peary, Darwin Harbour, Darwin, 0800|